Pax Dollar (USDP) Trading Up 0.1% This Week

-Pax Dollar (USDP) traded down 0.3% against the U.S. dollar during the 24 hour period ending at 17:00 PM E.T. on July 2nd.
-One Pax Dollar token can currently be bought for $1.00 or 0.00001616 BTC on popular cryptocurrency exchanges.
-Pax Dollar has a market capitalization of $122.45 million and approximately $5.48 million worth of Pax Dollar was traded on exchanges in the last day.
-During the last seven days, Pax Dollar has traded 0.1% higher against the U.S. dollar.
+Pax Dollar (USDP) traded down 0.1% against the US dollar during the 24 hour period ending at 23:00 PM ET on July 2nd.
+In the last seven days, Pax Dollar has traded 0.1% higher against the US dollar.
+Pax Dollar has a market cap of $122.56 million and $5.68 million worth of Pax Dollar was traded on exchanges in the last day.
+One Pax Dollar token can currently be bought for about $1.00 or 0.00001647 BTC on cryptocurrency exchanges.

 - The Transfer Token (TTT) traded down 0.4% against the dollar and now trades at $0.0065 or 0.00000010 BTC.

-Pax Dollar uses the hashing algorithm.
-Its genesis date was September 10th, 2018.
+Pax Dollar (USDP) uses the hashing algorithm.
+It launched on September 10th, 2018.
 Pax Dollar’s total supply is 122,399,806 tokens.
-Pax Dollar’s official website is www.paxos.com/usdp.
+The official message board for Pax Dollar is medium.com/@paxosstandard.
 Pax Dollar’s official Twitter account is @paxosstandard and its Facebook page is accessible here.
-Pax Dollar’s official message board is medium.com/@paxosstandard.
+The official website for Pax Dollar is www.paxos.com/usdp.

 Pax Dollar Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Pax Dollar directly using US dollars.
-Investors seeking to trade Pax Dollar should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pax Dollar using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Pax Dollar directly using U.S. dollars.
+Investors seeking to trade Pax Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pax Dollar using one of the exchanges listed above.

 Receive News & Updates for Pax Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pax Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.